-These authentication mechanisms include the following:
+These authentication mechanisms include:

-- PLAIN: an authentication via the username and password of the client.
+PLAIN: An authentication via the username and password of the client.
 Both are transmitted unencrypted and then encoded in the Base64 character set.

-- LOGIN: works similarly to PLAIN but the Base64 character set for the username and password are transferred in two steps rather than just one.
+PLAIN, but the Base64 character set for the username and password are transferred in two steps rather than just one.

-- Other mechanisms offered include GSSAPI, DIGEST-MD5, MD5, OAUTH10A, OAUTHEBEARER, SCRAM-SHA-1, and NTLM.
+- Other mechanisms include: GSSAPI, DIGEST-MD5, MD5, OAUTH10A, OAUTHEBEARER, SCRAM-SHA-1, and NTLM.

-An example of an authentication via LOGIN:
+An example of an SMTP authentication via LOGIN:

-|Party||ESMTP command and status codes||Explanation|
+|Party||ESMTP commands and status codes||Explanation|

-|Server:||220 smtp.server.com ESMTP Postfix||After the connection has been established, the SMTP server answers|
+|Server:||220 smtp.server.com ESMTP Postfix||After the connection has been established, the SMTP server answers.|

-|Client:||EHLO relay.client.com||The SMTP client logs on with its computer name and queries the ESMTP support via the EHLO command|
+|Client:||EHLO relay.client.com||The SMTP client logs on with its computer name and queries the ESMTP support via the EHLO command.|

-|Server:||250-smtp.server.com Hello 250 AUTH CRAM-MD5 LOGIN PLAIN||The server confirms the login, checks that it supports ESMTP (if it does not, it will continue with HELO thanks to the SMTP backward capability), and then offers the client a selection of authentication mechanisms|
+|The server confirms the login, checks if it supports ESMTP (if it does not, it will continue with HELO thanks to the SMTP backward capability), and then offers the client a selection of authentication mechanisms.|

-|Client:||AUTH LOGIN||The client selects the authentication mechanism LOGIN|
+|Client:||AUTH LOGIN||The client selects the authentication mechanism LOGIN.|

-|Server:||334 VXNlcm5hbWU6||The server uses the Base64 code for “Username:” to ask for the sender’s username|
+|Server:||334 VXNlcm5hbWU6||The server uses the Base64 code for “Username:” to ask for the sender’s username.|

-|Client:||TWF4IE11c3Rlcm1hbm4=||The client answers in Base64 code with “John Doe”|
+|Client||TWF4IE11c3Rlcm1hbm4=||The client answers in Base64 code with “John Doe”.|

-|Server:||334 UGFzc3dvcmQ6||The server asks for the password of the sender in Base64 code|
+|Server:||334 UGFzc3dvcmQ6||The server asks for the password of the sender in Base64 code.|

-|Client:||SWNoYmlua2VpblNwYW1tZXI=||The client answers with the password in the Base64 code (in this example it is “Iamnotaspammer”)|
+|Client:||SWNoYmlua2VpblNwYW1tZXI=||The client answers with the password in the Base64 code (in this example, it is “Iamnotaspammer”).|

-|Server:||235 OK||The server confirms the authentication and the transmission of the e-mail according to SMTP begins|
+|Server:||235 OK||The server confirms the authentication, and the transmission of the email begins in accordance with SMTP.|

 How to configure SMTP authentication